lifegoodbitamihka/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, strive for clean, maintainable code that's easy to understand and extend.
 Write programs as if the person who will maintain them is a violent psychopath who knows where you live.
 Also remember, premature optimization is the root of all evil.
 Focus on writing clear, working code first, then optimize only where necessary."

 This quote by Leonardo da Vinci highlights the importance of simplicity in design, which is highly applicable to programming.
 It advocates for clarity over complexity, emphasizing that well-structured and easily understandable code is often more effective and efficient in the long run.
 The second part of the response humorously underscores the need for readability and maintainability, while also reminding programmers not to over-optimize without due cause, a principle famously stated by Donald Knuth.

+# 2024-03-09
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In software development, this quote reminds us that optimizing code too early or without sufficient data can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
+It suggests focusing on writing clear, maintainable code first, and only optimizing when there's evidence that a particular part of the codebase is a genuine performance bottleneck.
+This principle encourages programmers to strike a balance between efficiency and readability, advocating for measured, data-driven decisions in the optimization process.